nestjs/docs.nestjs.com/content/websockets/gateways.md

 > info **Hint** `@SubscribeMessage()` and `@MessageBody()` decorators are imported from `@nestjs/websockets` package.

-Once the gateway is created, we can import it into our module.
+Once the gateway is created, we can register it in our module.

 ```typescript
 import { Module } from '@nestjs/common';